Skip to content

 # Per-call tool set: user tools plus a fresh `submit` bound to a

-# the canonical termination signal, always exposed, schema'd or
+# canonical termination signal, always exposed, schema'd or not, and

-# not, and everything in this set is built fresh per call so
+# everything here is built fresh per call so concurrent invocations

 call_tools = dict(self.tools)